ACCG Civic Affairs Foundation - Board of Directors

 Roger C. Byrd

-is the Manager of Business and Industry Services at Oconee Fall Line Technical College and is an adjunct professor of Political Science and Criminal Justice at Brewton-Parker College and East Georgia State College.
+is an associate professor of social sciences and director of prison programs at Brewton-Parker College and an adjunct professor of political science at East Georgia State College.
 Before his education career, Mr. Byrd served in the Georgia General Assembly for 22 years where he chaired the House Human Relations & Aging and Intra-governmental Coordination committees.
 Byrd was the sponsor of the House intern program for 15 years and chair of the Youth in Government Committee for the State YMCA Youth Assembly for 12 years.
 After serving in the General Assembly as a State House member, he was elected as House Messenger and served as Chief of Staff for the Speaker of the House.
 His recent research projects include “When the Devil Turned Around; Lessons from the 1977 Georgia State Prison Riot” and “A Short Route to Chaos; Lessons of Leadership from the Civil Rights Movement”.
 Byrd is also the author of the book, “Sisyphus No More: The Case for Prison Education”.

 William "Bill" Cheeks